 Follow-up visits after COVID-19 infection has resolved.
 For individuals who previously had COVID-19 and are being seen for follow-up evaluation, and COVID-19 test results are negative, assign codes Z09, Encounter for follow-up examination after completed treatment for conditions other than malignant neoplasm, and Z86.19, Personal history of other infectious and parasitic diseases.
 An exception to the hospital inpatient guideline Section II, H. In this context, “confirmation” does not require documentation of a positive test result for COVID-19; the provider’s documentation that the individual has COVID-19 is sufficient.
 If the provider documents “suspected,” “possible,” “probable,” or “inconclusive” COVID-19, do not assign code U07.1.
 Instead, code the signs and symptoms reported.
 See guideline I.C.1.g.1.g.

 With so much uncertainty during the novel coronavirus, providers must take additional steps to help bring down the number of claims denied while providing life-saving healthcare.
 Before the pandemic, about five to 10 percent of claims were rejected every year.
 These numbers have only gone up.

 As a provider dealing with a large number of denials during the COVID-19 pandemic, you’ll want to be specific, consistent and informed as our stressed healthcare system continues to provide treatment during this once-a-century crisis.

 NEXT MONTH: Changes in evaluation and management in an outpatient setting.

 Information in this post is created based on Paragon Health Service’s experience on this particular topic.
-Information on this topic is current as of the date referenced on the title page.
 Please refer to your local Medicare/Medicaid Carrier, CMS, OIG and/or insurance payers for all requirements.